ADCN 605 Client, Family, and Community Education in Addiction Counseling

 Students will read a book or watch a film related to alcohol or other drug use/treatment.
 There are several movies and books that may be used.
 If a student has a particular book or film that they would like to present, students need to request permission from the professor.
 Each film or book review must be at least 3 – 4 pages in length (This does not include a cover page or reference page) and written in APA format.

-The first three quizzes will cover the Learn section materials.
-The student will take multiple quizzes throughout the course, which will allow the student to focus on the most recent information for each quiz.
+Each quiz will cover the readings, presentations, and videos.
+The quizzes will allow the student to focus on the most recent information for each quiz.
 Each quiz is open-book/open-notes, contains 25 multiple-choice/true-false questions, and has a 60-minute time limit.